tamu-edu/it-cloud-docs/src/cloud/azure/network/services.md

 - Azure Logic Apps and Power Automate
 - Azure Monitor and Application Insights

-These services are not necessarily "compute" services, but they may still need connectivity to services that are in-scope, public network access restrictions, or access controls depending on the broader security requirements.
-For example, a public storage account used by an in-scope application may still need network restrictions even if it is not itself a compute workload.
 Always evaluate the specific requirements and risks of each service in the context of your overall architecture and security posture, and consult with the Cloud Services team if you have any questions about whether a particular service is in scope or how to configure it appropriately.